catseye/The-Dossier/article/Some Notes on Drawing.md

 I remember reading something written by students of Mervyn Peake, and they were consistently impressed by his _confidence_ of line.
 That's probably exactly what I'm talking about here.

+Of course, even here there is an exception.
+If _all_ the marks look very deliberate, and enough care is taken with them, the drawing can then look "worked" — almost like a painting.

 Books
 -----